fivetran/dbt_instagram_business/README.md

 <details><summary>Expand for configurations</summary>

 #### Change the Build Schema
-By default, this package builds the GitHub staging models within a schema titled (<target_schema> + `_stg_instagram_business`) in your target database.
-If this is not where you would like your GitHub staging data to be written to, add the following configuration to your root `dbt_project.yml` file:
+By default, this package builds the Instagram Business staging models within a schema titled (<target_schema> + `_stg_instagram_business`) in your target database.
+If this is not where you would like your Instagram Business staging data to be written to, add the following configuration to your root `dbt_project.yml` file:

 ```yml
 models: